tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~

 The `client_hello` field is computed by first making a copy of ClientHelloInner
 and setting the `legacy_session_id` field to the empty string.
-Note this field
+In TLS, this
-uses the ClientHello structure, defined in {{Section 4.1.2 of RFC8446}} which
+field uses the ClientHello structure defined in {{Section 4.1.2 of RFC8446}}.
+In DTLS, it uses the ClientHello structured defined in
-does not include the Handshake structure's four byte header.
-The `zeros` field
+{{Section 5.3 of RFC9147}}.
+This does not include Handshake structure's
+four-byte header in TLS, nor twelve-byte header in DTLS.
+The `zeros` field MUST
-MUST be all zeroes.
+be all zeroes.

 Repeating large extensions, such as "key_share" with post-quantum algorithms,
 between ClientHelloInner and ClientHelloOuter can lead to excessive size.
 To